 Figure 1: Vision of FSC² „The Integrated Fuel & Chemical Science Center generates fundamental knowledge and novel scientific methods for the development of adaptive technical solutions to valorize renewable electricity and feedstocks into liquid energy carriers and chemicals in a systems approach”

 FSC² has its roots in the CoE „Tailor-made Fuels from Biomass (TMFB)“ at RWTH Aachen.
 A unique interdisciplinary collaboration was established between combustion engineering, chemical engineering, chemistry, and biology using the intricate relation between combustion properties and the molecular structure of advanced bio-based fuels as common denominator.
 By strategic development of projects and structural measures, a fundamental understanding of „fuel design“ was successfully established for the first time.
-In the subsequent CoE, “The Fuel Science Center (FSC)” was able to establish the broader field of „fuel science“ internationally by overcoming disciplinary borders through composing the extended expertise of the network in “Competence Areas” according to the time- and length-scales of the molecular, device, and systems level.
+The subsequent CoE, “The Fuel Science Center (FSC)” was able to establish the broader field of „fuel science“ internationally by overcoming disciplinary borders through composing the extended expertise of the network in interdisciplinary “Competence Areas” according to the time- and length-scales of the molecular, device, and systems level.
 While carbon-based fuels were still at the center of the research activities, their application in advanced engine technologies and their „bio-hybrid“ production based on biomass as well as CO2 as alternative carbon sources could thus be envisaged.
 Expanding the research topics beyond the technosphere identified adaptivity as important design criteria to cope with the dynamics and variations in energy and feedstock supply at the interface between the energy and chemistry sectors.

 The successfully established concept of interdisciplinary Competence Areas (CAs) and their effective and dynamic interconnection now form the backbone of the unique research framework of “The Integrated Fuel & Chemical Science Center” (FSC²) to address adaptively the challenges resulting from the “defossilization” of energy carriers and chemicals.
 All research activities and projects are allocated within Strategic Research Areas (SRAs) where they absorb and vice versa stimulate the disciplinary progress of the individual PIs, thus constantly augmenting the CAs.
 With the specific infrastructure of the partner institutions and the scientific profiles of the involved PIs, FSC² is ideally positioned to align groundbreaking science with focal technology options for post-fossil molecular energy carriers and products.
 Continuing efforts will be devoted to fuel design for low-carbon and low-emission liquid energy carriers.
 Ammonia is now included as molecular energy carrier and chemical building block.
-In addition to thermal combustion electro-chemical devices for recuperation of the chemical stored energy are being studied.
+In addition to thermal combustion, electro-chemical devices for recuperation of the chemical stored energy are being studied.
 The chemical value chain is addressed explicitly as major area of application for the novel synthetic pathways and catalytic processes.
 Analysis on a systems level is developed as integrative part to provide design criteria for sustainability and anti-fragility.

 The Strategic Research Areas for FSC² will address the following key questions originating from the vision and mission outlined above: